Manly Hall 210 and Zoom

 September 24at the start of class.)

-- “Data” as it relates to religious studies and the digital humanities (Due October 29 at the start of class.)
+- “Data” as it relates to religious studies and the digital humanities (Due Friday, November 6

-- Uses of computational analysis (Due November 19 at the start of class.)
+- Uses of computational analysis (Due Tuesday, November 24

 For each section, you will write a 500-1000 word blog post responding to the question posed at the beginning of the module.
 These will be graded and worth 10 points each.